 Not quite as exciting as we’d have hoped, but interesting nonetheless.
 If you’re wondering, they are the MacWet gloves from Glenmuir.

 He shot a six-under-par 64 in the final round to take victory by two shots from Max Greyserman at Sedgefield Country Club in North Carolina.
-He is approaching the $10 million mark of career earnings on the PGA Tour and has established himself as a player to watch at each tournament he plays in.
+Now, he is a major champion after winning the PGA Championship by three shots in Pennsylvania.

 Advertisement